iamdtang/skaterdav85.github.io/_posts/2016-03-12-promises-and-closure-actions-in-ember.md

 Without that `throw error` in `catch`, both the catch handler and the success handler would run, which wasn't expected.

-If you've worked with Angular, Angular's promises also work like RSVP in this regard.
-However from my experience, I never found myself specifying reject handlers before success handlers so this situation never popped up.

 __TL;DR__ If both success and reject handlers are executing unintentionally, you might be forgetting to throw after you catch in the promise chain.